Layendan/Layendanimator/README.md

 - [Inamaki](https://github.com/inumakieu)

 As well as everyone in the NineAnimator, Consumet, Tauri, and Svelte discord servers for their feedback and helping me squash bugs.

+Thank you to idiocymax for making the Layendanimator logo.

 ## License